1B05H1N/appsec-prodsec-reference/when-interviewing-methodology.md

 ### 1. **Technical Expertise**

-1. Can you describe a complex security challenge you've faced in a previous role and how you resolved it?
+- Can you describe a complex security challenge you've faced in a previous role and how you resolved it?
-2. What are some advanced security testing techniques or tools you're familiar with, and when would you use them?
+- What are some advanced security testing techniques or tools you're familiar with, and when would you use them?

 ### 2. **Security Architecture and Design**

-1. How do you approach the design of a secure architecture for a new application or system?
+- How do you approach the design of a secure architecture for a new application or system?
-2. Can you discuss the principles of secure API design and authentication mechanisms?
+- Can you discuss the principles of secure API design and authentication mechanisms?

 ### 3. **Incident Response and Handling**

-1. Describe your experience with leading or participating in security incident response efforts.
+- Describe your experience with leading or participating in security incident response efforts.
-2. How do you coordinate a cross-functional response to a security incident?
+- How do you coordinate a cross-functional response to a security incident?

 ### 4. **Security Governance and Compliance**

-1. Have you been involved in compliance initiatives (e.g., GDPR, HIPAA, SOC 2)?
+- Have you been involved in compliance initiatives (e.g., GDPR, HIPAA, SOC 2)?
 How did you contribute to compliance efforts?
-2. Can you explain the impact of compliance requirements on application security?
+- Can you explain the impact of compliance requirements on application security?

 ### 5. **Security Automation and Tooling**

-1. Have you implemented or managed security automation processes (e.g., CI/CD security scanning)?
+- Have you implemented or managed security automation processes (e.g., CI/CD security scanning)?
-2. What security tools have you used or integrated into development pipelines?
+- What security tools have you used or integrated into development pipelines?

 ### 6. **Secure Coding and Development Practices**

-1. How do you advocate for and enforce secure coding practices within development teams?
+- How do you advocate for and enforce secure coding practices within development teams?
+Can you provide examples?
-    1. Can you provide some examples of the secure coding practices you advocated for and enforced?
-2. Have you conducted developer training on security best practices?
+- Have you conducted developer training on security best practices?
+Can you provide examples?
-    1. Can you provide some examples of the security best practices?

 ### 7. **Regulatory Compliance**

-1. Are you familiar with industry standards like ISO 27001, NIST, or PCI DSS?
-    1. How do they relate to your work?
+- Are you familiar with industry standards like ISO 27001, NIST, or PCI DSS?
+How do they relate to your work?
-2. Have you been involved in compliance audits or assessments?
+- Have you been involved in compliance audits or assessments?

 ### 8. **Leadership and Collaboration**

-1. Describe a project where you took a leadership role in improving application security.
+- Describe a project where you took a leadership role in improving application security.
 What were the outcomes?
-2. How do you collaborate with other security teams (e.g., network security, compliance) to achieve organizational security goals?
+- How do you collaborate with other security teams (e.g., network security, compliance) to achieve organizational security goals?

 ### 9. **Threat Intelligence and Research**

-1. Have you conducted security research or threat intelligence analysis to proactively identify emerging threats?
+- Have you conducted security research or threat intelligence analysis to proactively identify emerging threats?
-2. Can you give examples of how threat intelligence influenced your security strategy?
+- Can you give examples of how threat intelligence influenced your security strategy?

 ### 10. **Mentoring and Training**

-1. Have you mentored junior security engineers or developers in improving their security skills?
+- Have you mentored junior security engineers or developers in improving their security skills?
-2. How do you ensure knowledge sharing and skill development within your team?
+- How do you ensure knowledge sharing and skill development within your team?

 ### 11. **Vendor and Third-Party Risk Management**

-1. How do you assess the security of third-party software or services your organization uses?
+- How do you assess the security of third-party software or services your organization uses?
-2. What steps do you take to mitigate vendor-related security risks?
+- What steps do you take to mitigate vendor-related security risks?

 ### 12. **Strategic Thinking**

-1. Can you discuss your long-term vision for improving application security within your organization?
+- Can you discuss your long-term vision for improving application security within your organization?
-2. How do you prioritize security initiatives to align with business objectives?
+- How do you prioritize security initiatives to align with business objectives?

 ### 13. **Ethical and Legal Considerations**

-1. How do you handle ethical dilemmas in your role, such as responsible disclosure or handling sensitive security issues?
+- How do you handle ethical dilemmas in your role, such as responsible disclosure or handling sensitive security issues?
-2. Are you aware of the legal implications of security incidents and data breaches?
+- Are you aware of the legal implications of security incidents and data breaches?

 ### 14. **Personal Development and Contributions**

-1. What are your career goals in the field of application security, and how do you plan to achieve them?
+- What are your career goals in the field of application security, and how do you plan to achieve them?
-2. Have you contributed to the security community, such as speaking at conferences or publishing research?
+- Have you contributed to the security community, such as speaking at conferences or publishing research?

 ### 15. **Scenario-Based Questions**

-1. Present a hypothetical security scenario related to a common vulnerability (e.g., SQL injection, XSS) and ask how the candidate would address it.
+- Present a hypothetical security scenario related to a common vulnerability (e.g., SQL injection, XSS) and ask how the candidate would address it.

 ### 16. **Behavioral Questions**

-1. Ask about situations in which the candidate had to prioritize security tasks or handle security incidents effectively.
+- Ask about situations in which the candidate had to prioritize security tasks or handle security incidents effectively.

 ---